 Bequest for General Endowment

 “I give and bequeath (describe gift — amount, asset or percentage) to Rochester Area Community Foundation, Rochester, New York, to the General Endowment Fund.
-I direct that the income from this fund be used for community benefit at the discretion of the board of Rochester Area Community Foundation.”
+I direct that the spendable balance from this fund benefit community at the discretion of the Community Foundation’s board of directors.”

 Bequest to Create a New Fund ($25,000 minimum)

-“I give and bequeath (describe gift — dollar amount, percentage, or item) to Rochester Area Community Foundation, Rochester, New York, to establish a permanent endowment fund known as the ______________ Fund.
-I direct that the income from this fund be used for (specify charitable purpose or indicate ‘for community benefit at the discretion of Rochester Area Community Foundation’).”
+“I give and bequeath (describe gift — dollar amount, percentage, or item) to Rochester Area Community Foundation, Rochester, New York, to establish a permanent endowment fund.
+I direct that the spendale balance from this fund be used for charitable purposes as defined in the Declaration of Intent on file with the Community Foundation.

 Bequest to an Existing Fund